Wertolet/pixi-tiled/README.md

 # How to use #
 `npm install pixiv5-tiled`

-### Fully automatically importing.
-Images would be resolved automatically
+### Fully automatic importing.
+Images will be resolved automatically

 ```
 import {Inject} from "pixiv5-tiled"